v2fly/domain-list-community/README.md

 ## Contribution guideline

+* Fork this repo, make modifications to your own repo, file a PR.
 * Please begin with small size PRs, say modification in a single file.
 * A PR must be reviewed and approved by another member.
 * After a few successful PRs, you may apply for manager access of this repository.